YuryKL/textmate-datastar/README.md

 - Some LSPs (C# for Razor) override textmate colors with semantic tokens
 - Template delimiters (`{{ }}`) may conflict with JS object syntax in some engines
-- Only highlights DataStar plugins (31 built-in + custom configured)
+- Only highlights Datastar plugins (31 built-in + custom configured)

 ## Adding Languages